Dorset Holiday July 2005 - page 3

 dinosaur bite back on our great video

-clip of this shot!
+clip of this pic!
 Dorchester's Dinosaur Museum was

 fascinating, but uncomfortably hot inside on the upper level as it had